arnath/vijayp.dev/src/lib/blog/posts/rewrite-plain-html.md

   find to fix this, or maybe just use something like FastAPI that has automatic reload.
 But until I do something about it, there's a minor added cost every time I make a change.

-Also, I think [this repository][repo] is now a reasonably good template for someone who wants to make a simple website with some Markdown blog posts without using a generator.
+Also, I think this repository is now a reasonably good template for someone who wants to make a simple website with some Markdown blog posts without using a generator.
 I was surprised when I started this project how difficult it was to find a guide about how to write your site without a framework.
 Hopefully this can help some other people.

 [agio]: https://github.com/arnath/arnath.github.io